packetbae/ports-mastery-lab/README.md

 #  Ports Mastery Lab by PACKETBAE

 **Struggling to remember networking ports for cybersecurity jobs or exams?**
-This interactive lab makes it easy — designed to help you truly *remember* ports through practice.
+This interactive lab makes it easy, designed to help you truly *remember* ports through practice.

  100% free to use.
 No sign-ups.
 No hidden strings.
 Just open learning for the community.